Skycoder42/etesync_fixer/README.md

 # etesync_fixer
-A small background service to fix up CalDAV/CardDAV entries created from iOS
+A small background service to fix up CalDAV/CardDAV entries created from iOS.